RohitKumarSain/Flipkart_Clone/README.md

 ## Flipkart Clone - MERN Stack
-Note: Netlify only show static webpage but it work in dynamic on localhost
+Note: Netlify only show static webpage but it work in dynamic on localhost.
+It cannot fetch mongodb data on netlify.
+So, I add mongodb
+_product_datasample

 ## Introduction

 This is a Flipkart clone built using the MERN (MongoDB, Express, React, Node.js) stack.
 The application aims to replicate the core functionalities of the popular e-commerce platform, Flipkart.
 Users can browse through a wide range of products, add items to their cart, place orders, and more.